ugjka/go-tz/README.md

 GeoJson Simplification done with [mapshaper](http://mapshaper.org/)

+## Features

+* The timezone shapefile is embedded in the build binary using go-bindata
+* Supports overlapping zones
+* You can load your own geojson shapefile if you want
+* Sub millisecond lookup even on old hardware

 ## Problems

 * Shapefile is simplified using a lossy method so it may be innacurate along the borders